0alfred00/0alfred00/README.md

 <h1 align="center">Hi, I'm Alfred</h1>
 <h3 align="center">An AI enthusiast who wants to push the boundaries of what is possible</h3>

-- 🔭 *I’m currently working on an AI copilot for recruiting*
+- 🔭 *I’m currently working on an AI agent for recruiting*

 - 📫 How to reach me **seeliger.alfred@gmail.com**